annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Visualization
 Visual tools help bring your model results to life:
-- 📊 **Confusion Matrix** – Highlights correct and incorrect predictions
+- **Feature Importance Plot** – Identifies which features have the most influence in logistic regression
-- 📈 **ROC Curve** – Visualizes true positive rate vs. false positive rate
+- **Decision Tree Graph** – Shows the structure and decisions of a tree-based model
-- 🌿 **Decision Tree Graph** – Shows the structure and decisions of a tree-based model
+- **KNN k-value Analysis** – Plots accuracy and F1-score for various values of *k* to help tune your model
-- 📌 **Feature Importance Plot** – Identifies which features have the most influence
+- **Confusion Matrix** – Highlights correct and incorrect predictions
-- 🔍 **KNN k-value Analysis** – Plots accuracy and F1-score for various values of *k* to help tune your model
+- **ROC Curve** – Visualizes true positive rate vs. false positive rate

 ---